 It’s easy (as long as you haven’t been hitting too many stones) and has the added advantage of letting you give your kit a quick once over half way through the trip.

 This is one for the snowboarders; a pocket tool lets you adjust your bindings, or more importantly tighten them up if they get loose.
 This can happen with surprising ease if your set up is new.

 And if you’re set up for freestyle and hit a huge downhill, then you can change the angle of dangle in a couple of minutes.

 A phone signal can be hard to find in more remote parts of the mountain, so a couple of radios are the ideal solution.
 There are a lot on the market, so take your time and read some reviews before you decide which set to buy.

-A lot of good ski and board jackets have a transmitter built in these days, but if your friends haven’t got a transceiver they won’t find you.
+A lot of good ski and board jackets have an avalanche transmitter built in these days, but if your friends haven’t got a transceiver they won’t find you.
 Essential for deep off piste conditions high up the mountain.

 Does what it says on the tin, and once you’ve used the transceiver and probe to locate the buried person, it will help you get them out a lot faster.
 The fact that it can also be used to build small kickers is an added bonus.

 If you’ve got the transceiver, probe and shovel in your pack, then statistics say it should take no more than 16 minutes to find the avalanche victim.
 Without them, it will take over an hour – so choose your mountain equipment carefully.